 During these times, others on the river are out of sight and out of hearing.
 My calls echo back to

 me off stone canyons and cliffs.
-If I reach out for another in my sleep and wake with bloody knuckles.
+I reach out for another in my sleep and wake with bloody knuckles.
 On the river of stone others do not respond.
 They don’t follow through.
 They don’t keep their word.
 My password doesn’t work.
 I can’t log on.
 There is no clarification or confirmation.
 I’m alone, in my little boat, and I feel adrift and forgotten, unseen and unheard, left behind.

 The river of stone tells me a story of foundations, of beginnings, of layers of time and events, of family and tribe.
-My agenda, my insistence on movement and progress, my puny frustration with things not done, makes less impression than a fragile-winged dragonfly that flung itself into the stone’s embrace uncounted aeons ago and flies now forever in the river of stone.
+My agenda, my insistence on movement and progress, my puny frustration with things not done, make less impression than a fragile-winged dragonfly that flung itself into the stone’s embrace uncounted aeons ago and flies now forever in the river of stone.

 The river of stone is inexorable.
 It forces me to slow down.
 It provides me with no distraction and no easy entertainment.
 Creativity falls into sleep from which I cannot wake it.
 Those tasks and activities I call “productive” cease.
 Frantically, I paddle my boat, one side, then the other, until my hands are bloody blistered and my shoulders are a block of pain.
 All the old demons in my head leap into life, jeering and heckling, joining hands in gleeful celebration, and they have their way with me because I’m trapped in a river of stone.